init0xyz/ML_work/README.md

-A python implementation of Andrew Ng Machine Learning Course's Homework, which contains problem representation using Jupyter Notebook and compute part implementing by python.
+A python implementation of Andrew Ng Machine Learning Course's Homework, which contains problem representation using Jupyter Notebook and computing implemented by python.

 Lib Needed: